A guide to the main ingredients and flavourings of the Mediterranean diet including recipes.

 Saturated fats are not good for our health and consuming too much of this type of fat will lead to heart disease and other types of cardiovascular illnesses.

 Saturated fats actually raise the levels of cholesterol in our blood and too much cholesterol will lead to a fatty substance deposited on our artery walls.
 In time, the walls will become clogged with these fatty deposits if they are not cleared away, restricting blood flow, raising blood pressure and possibly causing a heart attack or stroke.
-For more information on saturated fats and cholesterol, see our guide to dietary fats
+For more information on saturated fats and cholesterol, see our article

 One of the main constituents of the Mediterranean diet is olive oil.
 Olive oil is a rich source of monounsaturated fat, which is a "good" fat that raises the levels of "good" cholesterol.